Peter Fossett

-Peter Fossett (June 6, 1815 – January 1901) was an enslaved laborer at Monticello, Thomas Jefferson's plantation, who after he attained his freedom in the mid-1800s, settled in Cincinnati where he established himself as a minister and caterer.
+Peter Farley Fossett (June 5, 1815 – January 3, 1901) was an enslaved laborer at Monticello, Thomas Jefferson's plantation, who after he attained his freedom in the mid-19th century, settled in Cincinnati where he established himself as a minister and caterer.
 He was a captain in the Black Brigade of Cincinnati during the Civil War.
 Fossett was an activist for education and prison reform.
 He was a conductor on the Underground Railroad.
 His remembrances, Once the slave of Thomas Jefferson, were published in 1898.

 His wife, Sarah M. Fossett, was active in the church and Underground Railroad as well, but she was also noteworthy in her own right.
 Trained by a French specialist in New Orleans, she was a hairdresser to the elite women of Cincinnati's society.
 She was brought to Cincinnati by Abraham Evan Gwynne, the father of Alice Claypoole Vanderbilt.
 In 1860, she filed a suit after being denied passage on a streetcar, which resulted in the desegregation of streetcars in the city for African-American women.
 For twenty-five years, she was the manager of the Colored Orphans Asylum in Cincinnati.

 Early life

-Peter Farley Fossett was born into slavery at Monticello, near Charlottesville, Virginia, on June 6, 1815.
+Peter Farley Fossett was born into slavery at Monticello, near Charlottesville, Virginia, on June 5, 1815.
 His parents were Edith Hern Fossett and Joseph Fossett.
 Edith was the head cook at Monticello and Joseph was a blacksmith.
 Slaves did not generally receive pay at Monticello, but as a manager of the blacksmith shop, Joseph received a percentage of the shop's profits.

 Unlike most slaves who were field laborers, he learned to read and write and had less physically demanding work.
 He assisted his parents in their work and worked as a house servant, for which he sometimes received tips.
 Jefferson allowed children of slaves to be educated with his grandchildren, according to Fossett.
 Lewis Randolph, Jefferson's grandson, was his teacher.

 His grandmother was Mary Hemings Bell, who lived in Charlottesville.
 She provided nicer clothes than other slaves received at Monticello.
-He was the great grandson of Betty Hemings.
+He was the great-grandson of Betty Hemings.